-If you are an AWARE member and would like a graphical representation of the breakdown of provision to staff groups and the public reported from your own individual Health Board please contact AWARE.
+If you are an AWARE member and would like a breakdown of provision to staff groups and the public reported from your own individual Health Board please contact AWARE.

-This data was compiled from the responses to the AWARE 2019 end-of-year survey by SUMS undergraduate project student Dominic Gilbert.
-Since not all sites submitted responses, it is an underestimate of the total activity.
+This data was compiled from the responses to the AWARE 2020 end-of-year survey by SUMS undergraduate project student Shreya Chauhan.
+Not all sites submitted responses, so it is an underestimate of the total activity.

 Clinical Infection Therapy - Intensive Interprofessional Course

 This highly-regarded course has been running successfully since 2015.
 Staff from all the Health Boards in Wales have attended.
 It covers many aspects of clinical infection and microbiology, antimicrobial resistance and stewardship.
 It is suitable for all healthcare professionals interested in infection and antibiotics.
 Please get in touch if you or a colleague are interested.